Career Advice Blog

-Owing to its status of being at 6th position in the world’s largest economies, the Indian employment realm will observe somewhat similar changes as what has been predicted for the rest of the world.
+Owing to its status of being at 6th position in the world’s largest economies, the Indian employment realm will observe somewhat similar changes that have been predicted for the rest of the world as well.
 On that note, it could be said that artificial intelligence (AI) and automation will remarkably change the face of Indian employment.

-Federation of Indian Chambers of Commerce & Industry (FICCI), National Association of Software and Services Companies (NASSCOM) and Ernst & Young has recently conducted a study on the impact of advanced technologies on 5 major sectors, including information technology/information technology-enabled services (IT/ITeS), financial services, retail, automobile and textile 7 apparel.
+Federation of Indian Chambers of Commerce & Industry (FICCI), National Association of Software and Services Companies (NASSCOM), and Ernst & Young have recently conducted a study on the impact of advanced technologies on 5 major sectors, including information technology/information technology-enabled services (IT/ITeS), financial services, retail, automobile, and textile 7 apparel.

-Named Future of Jobs in India, the study has revealed that nearly 9% of India’s total workforce of 600 million people will be in jobs that don’t exist today with 39% being in jobs that will undergo colossal changes with respect to required skillset in the next five years.
+Named Future of Jobs in India, the study has revealed that nearly 9% of India’s total workforce of 600 million people will be in jobs that don’t exist today with 39% being in jobs that will undergo colossal changes concerning required skillset in the next five years.

 Experts suggest that most future job loss warnings fail to distinguish between AI and automation while overlooking innumerable benefits of AI augmentation – a blend of human cognitive capabilities and artificial intelligence, wherein both will complement each other.
 This trend is likely to pick up pace in the next several years or decades to pave the way to future jobs that don’t exist today but will soon.